OUR SUPPORT TEAM

 Rick Campbell

-Glenn Woollett
+Glenn Woollett (Nickname Q-Tip)

 and more to come!

 It is interesting to note, most of the antenna crew members became supervisors, later on in their careers.
 Guess being up that high every day, made them want to be higher on the Corporate ladder, later on.
 They were one of the few crews that spent more time on the road than us.
-Their life was and is, hotel rooms, and driving.
+Their life was, and is, hotel rooms, and driving.
 Now in 2003 the crew is stationed out of Vancouver only, for the whole province.
-Not sure what will happen with a real disaster happens up in the north, and the weather is bad, so no planes can land. could take days to restore something that used to take hours.
+Not sure what will happen with a real disaster happens up in the north, and the weather is bad, so no planes can land.
+Could take days to restore something that used to take hours.
 Another Bean Counter, cost saving plan gone haywire!

 Tragic Accident Near Terrace